Sometime back, I lived in a building with a silly elevator.

 Using a tool to find research participants can significantly speed up and streamline your recruitment process.
 While this method often requires payment, it can be well worth the cost to secure the right users, when you need them, for your study.

-On top of that, recruiting participants using market research tools is great when recruiting lots of participants, such as for quantitative testing.
-You can also rely on this method for projects that require thorough research and testing before their launch to avoid any major issues.
+On top of that, recruiting participants using research tools is great when recruiting lots of participants, such as for quantitative testing.
+Maze, for instance, offers two solutions to help you locate and manage the right participants:

 Reach by Maze

-Dos and don’t for recruiting research participants
+Dos and don’ts for recruiting research participants

 Wrap up thoughts